 -In places where we have never been, to prepare for competitions.

 -If we cannot do the exercises physically, if for instance we are injured.

 -For a specific result, e.g., completing a marathon.

 -About a challenge, for instance imagining that we have self-confidence just before starting a race.

 -After the training, visualisation could be used to relax.
-The best time to do this type is after exercise when the muscles are tired.
+The best time to do this type is after exercising, when the muscles are tired.

 It is normal to find difficult to do visualisation if we are not used to.
 It could be hard to create, control an image, or make it vivid.
 Nevertheless, visualisation is just like any other skill, so to get better at it we need to practice.